-The "All-Important" Booth Shot
+The "Booth" Shot

+More often than not, at least for me when applying to the higher-end shows, the reply is a rejection.
 For example, I applied to the Utah Arts Festival four years in a row before finally being accepted on the fifth attempt.
 When I did the show in 2016, it turned out to be the best show of my career, so it was worth the wait.
-But the rejections are hard to take when you think you’ve got it right and they never come with any explanations as shows are not required to give reasons for declining your application.
+But the rejections are still hard to take no matter when you receive them.
+They never come with any explanations as shows are not required to give reasons for declining your application.
 This leaves little direction for improvement.

 For me, I believe the whimsical nature of my work softens my chances of getting accepted into many shows because it does not convey the high-end, contemporary vibe that many art shows promoters wish to emit.
 I also believe many jurors forget that it’s okay to have fun, affordable art mixed in with the serious, expensive art for the patrons strolling through the show.
 As we all know the art world is subjective, so I can only speculate on the reasons why I don’t get offered a spot at every show.
 I’m just grateful for the successful opportunities that I’ve had.